devcarlos/RUTValidator/README.md

 ## License

-ChileanRutUtils is distributed under the MIT license.
+RUTValidator is distributed under the MIT license.
 See ``LICENSE`` for more information.